Last updated: March 4, 2011

 Ridge upon ridge of forest straddles the border between North Carolina and Tennessee in Great Smoky Mountains National Park.
 World renowned for its diversity of plant and animal life, the beauty of its ancient mountains, and the quality of its remnants of Southern Appalachian mountain culture, this is America's most visited national park.

 National Military Park

 "I never saw such fighting since God made me.
 The Americans fought like demons." -Lt.
-General Charles, Earl Cornwallis The largest, most hotly-contested battle of the Revolutionary War's Southern Campaign was fought at the small North Carolina backcountry hamlet of Guilford Courthouse.
-The battle proved to be the highwater mark of British military operations in the Revolutionary War.
+General Charles, Earl Cornwallis The largest battle of the Revolutionary War's Southern Campaign was fought at the small North Carolina backcountry hamlet of Guilford Courthouse.
+The battle proved to be a turning point for British military operations in the Revolutionary War.

 Cultural Heritage Corridor

 Designated by Congress in 2006, the Gullah Geechee Cultural Heritage Corridor extends from Wilmington, North Carolina in the north to Jacksonville, Florida in the south.
 It is home to one of America's most unique cultures, a tradition first shaped by captive Africans brought to the southern United States from West Africa and continued in later generations by their descendents.

 In the early morning hours of February 27, 1776 Loyalist forces charged across a partially dismantled Moores Creek Bridge.
 Beyond the bridge, nearly 1,000 North Carolina Patriots waited quietly with cannons and muskets poised to fire.
 This battle marked the last broadsword charge by Scottish Highlanders and the first significant victory for the Patriots in the American Revolution.